 TIPS FROM A LOCAL FRIEND

-Francesca Celi is a friend and a local (IT) food blogger.
+Francesca Celi is a local (IT) food blogger.

 As a food-expert, she is the perfect person to ask for some advices.

 1. If you could only recommend 3 typical dishes to a visitor while in Le Marche, what would it be?

 - Fish stew (brodetto), this regional dish with poor origins (the people used fish that could not be sold by the fishermen because they’re too small).
 I suggest you taste the 4 famous dish variations (the own versions from Porto Recanati, Ancona, Fano, and San Benedetto) and share with us your favorite one!